klee/klee.github.io/getting-started.md

    ```bash
    $ ulimit -s unlimited
    ```

+   You can make this persistent by updating the `/etc/security/limits.conf` file.<br/><br/>

+   If you encounter build errors with the r940 version, you have to modify the STP code according to [this commit](https://github.com/stp/stp/commit/ece1a55fb367bd905078baca38476e35b4df06c3) (the files to modify in r940 are CVC.y, smtlib.y and smtlib2.y in src/parser/).<br/><br/>

 4. (Optional) **Build uclibc and the POSIX environment model:** By default, KLEE works on closed programs (programs that don't use any external code such as C library functions).
 However, if you want to use KLEE to run real programs you will want to enable the KLEE POSIX runtime, which is built on top of the [uClibc](http://uclibc.org) C library.

    1. Download KLEE's uClibc.
 KLEE uses a version of uClibc which has been modified slightly for our purposes.